The return analytics Shopify doesn't give you (and why they matter)

 What Shopify's native return analytics actually show

-Let's be precise about what you get today in Shopify admin:
+Being precise about what you get today in Shopify admin.

 You get: